 To help ensure the success of your session, please see these important instructions.

-Hotel/Travel: Please visit the Location and Travel page for hotels and Underground stations within walking distance.
+Please visit the Location and Travel page for hotel options, plus travel and parking information.

 Speaker Registration: You will automatically be awarded a complimentary pass to the event and registered as a speaker by IAPP staff.
 Conference pass is eligible for all programming and events happening on Wednesday and Thursday, 11-12 March.
 If you’re speaking on a workshop, your pass will also include Tuesday.
 If you would like to add a training, workshop or exam to your registration (additional cost), please contact me, firstname.lastname@example.org.

 Dietary Accommodations: Should you require a special diet, please e-mail me, email@example.com, indicating your needs before Friday, 21 February.